davejoe506/bikeshare-case-study/README.md

 * Most casual rider trips originated on or near the National Mall, with the Lincoln Memorial being the most popular station to start a trip.

 ## :six: Conclusion and Recommendations
-Based on the analysis, here are my top 3 takeways and my top 3 recommendations to help convert casual riders into members:
+Based on the analysis, here are my top three takeways and my top three recommendations to help convert casual riders into members:
 * **Takeway #1:** The number of trips for casual riders was highest on weekends from April through July.
   * **Recommendation #1:** Marketing efforts should focus on weekends in late spring and early summer to maximize the number of casual riders that could potentially be converted to members.
 * **Takeway #2:** The average ride length of casual riders was more than double that of member riders.